gregkurka/playwright-openai-gregkurka/README.md

 # qa-wolf-3

+### What is this?

+This is my submission to QA Wolf's take home assessment to apply as a QA Engineer.

 ### Running the Project

 To streamline starting both the backend and frontend during development, I've created a script at the root of the project: **`run-dev.sh`**.